GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### help widget

-You can add a blob of basic HTML text to the top of the configuration form using the following syntax:
+You can add a blob of basic HTML text to the configuration form to provide additional instruction for the installation process.
+The user sees this before they deploy their application.
+(Post deploy instructions should be provided in the `notes` section of the `Application` resource.)
+You can use the following syntax:

 ```yaml
 # This is at the top level of your schema.yaml